 5) Chew gum.
 This helps increase saliva production and helps clear the esophagus of stomach acid.
 It helps with symptoms but doesn’t solve the root cause.
 No wonder my son loves gum!

 6) Cut back on carbonated drinks and citrus juice.
 Again both of these kinds of beverages weaken the esophageal sphincter.

-Some other tips to help alleviate symptoms are not eating too close to bed-time, elevating your head while sleeping, and to avoid laying on your RIGHT side.
+Some other tips to help alleviate symptoms are not eating too close to bedtime, elevating your head while sleeping, and avoiding laying on your RIGHT side.
 These tactics help calm the acid and keep that pesky sphincter closed!

 4 little ways to increase low stomach acid at home

 1) I wouldn’t hit the meat & potatoes to fix your low stomach acid, instead, take a shot of Apple Cider Vinegar that includes the Mother.
 This is an easy way to help your stomach acid get ready to work before a meal.
 Mix one tablespoon of the vinegar in water and drink before a meal.

 2) Like honey?
 Try Manuka Honey.
 This honey comes from New Zealand and has amazing antimicrobial properties.
 It helps with IBS, indigestion, stomach ulcer prevention, oral health, and like most honey, helps with wound healing and sore throats.
 Get more details on Manuka Honey here.

 3) Chew.
 “Chew, chew, chew.”
 When we’re hungry, we tend to eat fast and take big bites!
 It’s like a welcome mat for a stuck burp.
 Chew every bite so it turns into mush.
 There is no need to eat your food fast.
 Simply use a smaller fork to help with bite-size.